 Many builder’s risk policies have multimillion dollar coverage limits that can, for example, cover $10 million or more of damage per incident.

 If you have materials and equipment that you bring from one job site to another, you may need inland marine insurance or contractor's tools and equipment coverage.
-These policies protect your tools and other property while in transit.
+These policies protect your tools and other property while in transit, which isn't the type of perils that builder's risk insurance covers.

-Builder’s risk insurance policies sometimes provide different coverage limits for different construction classifications.
+Builder’s risk insurance policies sometimes provide different coverage limits for different construction classifications and construction types.
 For example, a plan might include a $5 million limit for a frame structure and a $10 million limit for a joisted masonry structure.

-You can also add coverage extensions, such as coverage for a temporary structure or debris removal after a loss.
+You can also add coverage extensions and additional endorsements, such as coverage for a temporary structure or debris removal after a loss.

 It's simple: The more workers you have, the more opportunities there are for incidents (e.g., employee theft) to occur.
-For this reason, a business with a lot of employees will likely pay more for a builder's risk policy than one with just a few workers.
+For this reason, a business with a lot of employees will likely pay more for a builder's risk policy than one with just a few workers doing a small renovation project.

 If an employee gets hurt on the job, builder's risk insurance won't cover their medical bills or legal expenses.
 Instead, you would need workers' compensation insurance.

 A policy that covers open perils costs more than a policy that covers named perils.
-Open perils coverage protects against all losses except those specifically excluded in the policy.
+Open perils coverage protects against all losses, except for any exclusions listed in the policy.
 Named perils coverage only protects against losses listed in the policy.

 There are several things you can do to keep your builder's risk coverage costs low and stay in your construction budget.